Operating A Gate Valve – How To Close Or Open A Valve Properly

 Helpful tip: If a gate will not fully stop the flow of water, never apply excessive force.
 Frequently debris or sediment may accumulate inside the body of the gate valve preventing the gate from fully closing.

 There is a method to get sediment or debris out of a valve body.
 With a faucet open inside the building gently work the handle open and closed to flush out the sediment of debris.
-In most cases this will allow the gate to fully close.
-Never try to force the gate to close by using excessive pressure or force.
+In most cases, this will allow the gate to fully close.
+Never try to force the gate to close by using excessive pressure or force, this is the primary cause of the valve stem snapping in half.